• Skip to main content

 Beer-battered vegan fish.

-Crispy Vegan Fish Sandwich, Made with Hearts of Palm
+Crispy Vegan Fish Sandwich, Made With Hearts Of Palm

 I made this vegan filet-no-fish sandwich using hearts of palm.
 Keeping them whole creates sort of a vegan “fish stick” to pile onto a sandwich.
 Bread and air fry, or bake them.
 I slightly smashed the hearts of palm, then slid a piece of nori into the middle to introduce a fishy element into each piece.
 Use nori here for flavor.
 It’s also packed with nutrients like iodine, magnesium and iron.